bihealth/altamisa/docs/api_writers.rst

 Writers
 =======

-Classes to write AltamISA models (i.e. investigation or study and assay graphs) to corresponding ISA-tab text files.
+Classes to write AltamISA model files to ISA-Tab investigation, study and assay files.
+Note that writers can issue warnings, see :ref:`api_Writers` on how to capture them properly.

 .. contents::